Gall Bladder Symptoms: An overview

 Mechanisms of development of gall bladder symptoms

-The gall bladder is a small pouch lives collects bile juice from the liver.
+The gall bladder is a small pouch that collects bile juice from the liver.
 Bile is made by liver and is collected by small tubules that eventually come together and for the common bile duct.
 As the common bile duct travels towards the upper part of the intestine where it releases the juice, it gives off a small branch called the cystic duct which connects to the gall bladder.
 Gall bladder serves to collect and hold the excess juice until it is needed in the intestine for help in digestion of the food.
 When it is needed, gall bladder contracts and empties its contents.
 Gall bladder symptoms develop when there is some defect in this mechanism.
 Anything that obstruct the path of bile flow, anything that causes over distension or anything that causes turbulence and infection in the sac can produce pain and other gall bladder symptoms.

 Gall bladder symptoms from biliary colic

 Gall bladder symptoms from biliary colic is usually self limited and is the most mild form of gall bladder symptoms.
 It occurs when there is some kind of object stopping the outflow of bile from the gall bladder.
 A small stone or some turbulent sludge may obstruct the neck of the pouch and prevent bile from coming out.
 When the patient eats fatty food, it creates an stimulus for the gall bladder to contract to try to empty its contents.
 It then gets distended and patient gets gall bladder symptoms.
 The pain is usually located in the right upper part of the stomach and may last for a few hours.
 It is an intense pressure like discomfort and may go into the right shoulder.
 Patients may have some nausea and vomiting with gall bladder symptoms from biliary colic.